kitab-project-org/training-data/Isnads/Auto tags for review/README.md

 *Un-reviewed files use the extension '.auto_tagged'* *Reviewed files use the extension '.reviewed'*

-*For all reviewed files, ensure to update the csv file logging which lines have been reviewed*
+*For all reviewed files, ensure to update the json file logging which lines have been reviewed*

 ## **Tags**